alexyorke/alexyorke.github.io/_posts/quickly-download-sample-config-programming-files-test-compilers-fuzzers.md

+---
-# How to quickly download thousands of config or program files to test parsers, compilers, and fuzzers
+title: "How to quickly download thousands of config or program files to test parsers, compilers, and fuzzers"
+date: 2020-08-16
+---

 When developing certain applications, it can be helpful to have a set of example files to use.
 For example, when designing a compiler, there